EKS Cluster and Create CSI Driver to store credentials in AWS Secrets Manager via SecretProviderClass

 deployment.apps/nginx-deployment created

-h, To verify Secret has been mounted properly, use the following command and confirm that your secret value appears -
+To verify the secret has been mounted properly, use the following command and confirm that your secret value appears:

 OR